digicatapult/dsbd-documentation/docs/how-to/failed-build.md

 Examples in this documentation will be written in C and the following workflows are expected to fail.

-## Example 1: attempting to write beyond the bounds of the allocated memory
+## Example 1: Attempting to write beyond the bounds of the allocated memory

-You can either create a new file or if you can add the following code to your `main.c` file, in the following examples we will be adding code to `main.c`.
+You can either create a new file or you can add the following code to your `main.c` file.
+In the following examples we will be adding code to `main.c`.
 Update your `main.c` file like this:

 ```